Who Killed Palomino Molero?

 Who Killed Palomino Molero? (¿Quién mató a Palomino Molero?) is a 1986 novel by Peruvian novelist Mario Vargas Llosa.

 The book begins with the discovery of the brutally murdered body of a young recruit, Palomino Molero, from a nearby military base in northern Peru.
 Vargas Llosa uses the structure of a murder mystery to examine the darker side of human nature, corruption, and class prejudice in Peru of the 1950s.

-Death in the Andes follows the character of policeman Lituma.
+Death in the Andes also follows the character of policeman Lituma, who first appeared in The Green House.